GeoRSAI/APL_AWNet/README.md

 # AWNet
-This repository is the implementation of AWNet for automatically weighting combined robust losses.
+This repository is the implementation of AWNet for adaptive weighted active passive Loss.

 ## Data Preparing